ashwinmenghar/productServiceProject/README.md

 ## This is demo project for learning Java and springboot

+### Class 4: Add all dummy controllers, models, dtos, and services

+### Class 5: Implement few method in product controller and modify services